Stuycs-K/project03-final-9-linr-wue/PROPOSAL.md

 # Technical Details:

+First, we will be using a client and server using sockets that will be the medium of communicating to the database.
+The client can write out different commands to access the database and retrieve information or add information to it.
+A subserver will be handling all the logic with the database and client and we will use a semaphore so that only one client can access the server at a time.

 A description of your technical design.
 This should include:

 How you will be using the topics covered in class in the project.